FailAcademy/learning/adp-london/_lessons/week-01/01-introducing-postgres.md

 ## Lab activity

-Now that we've created our schema (table) for our project application, use the `INSERT` command to populate your data base with some mock data.
+Now that we've created the database tables for our project application, use the `INSERT` command to populate your tables with some mock data.

 Add the following mock data to your database: